Watch Our FREE Training

 2. Flipping Houses

 Flipping houses has gained significant attention, thanks in part to house-flipping shows in popular media.
-At its core, house flipping is an investment strategy where individuals purchase underpriced homes, often in need of upgrades, to resell them at a profit after making necessary improvements.
+House flipping is a real estate investment strategy where investors buy underpriced properties, often needing repairs, and resell them for a profit after making improvements.

 Pros Of Flipping Houses